TimmaLabs/NetsExample/docs/deployment-checklist.md

 `8.
 Program` -> `1.
 Fetch Program`

 If updates are avaialble, this will download & install the latest software (rebooting the terminal in the process).
 If the payment terminal has the most up-to-date version of the software, it will print the software version number on a receipt.
 The version of the software should be at least that of the [abovementioned version](#supported-terminal-version).

-### How do I add sellers (users) to the payment terminal?

-Make sure power is turned on the terminal, swipe the merchant card on the terminal and select:

-`8.
-Sellers` -> `1.
-Add Seller` (proceed with adding a seller, make a note about the user ID assigned)

-By default, the terminal has a default admin user.
-When creating additional sellers, the terminal prompts for a password, try `0000`, unless previously specified.